zerotodeeplearning/tf2_keras/README.md

 #### Download and install Anaconda or Miniconda Python 3

-Download Anaconda here: https://www.anaconda.com/download or download Miniconda here: https://docs.conda.io/en/latest/miniconda.html and then install it on your system.
+Download [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and then install it on your system.

 #### Open a terminal